statespace-tech/toolfront/README.md

 docker run -i antidmg/toolfront "postgres://user:pass@host:port/db" "https://api.com/spec.json?token=my_token" --transport stdio
 ```

-To enable self-improving AI, you can provide your learning API key with the `--api-key "YOUR-API-KEY"` flag.
+To enable self-improving AI, you can provide your CE/CL API key with the `--api-key "YOUR-API-KEY"` flag.

 > [!TIP]
 > **Version control**: To pin specific versions of ToolFront, use `"toolfront[all]==0.1.x"` for UV or `antidmg/toolfront:0.1.x` for Docker.